Morgan Stanley Maintains Las Vegas Sands (LVS) Overweight Recommendation

 What are Other Shareholders Doing?

-EQ ADVISORS TRUST - EQ holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing a decrease of 7.75%.
-The firm increased its portfolio allocation in LVS by 14.40% over the last quarter.
+PBP - Invesco S&P 500 BuyWrite ETF holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing a decrease of 0.19%.
+The firm increased its portfolio allocation in LVS by 45.51% over the last quarter.

-FIMVX - Fidelity Mid Cap Value Index Fund holds 27K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 26K shares, representing an increase of 3.00%.
-The firm increased its portfolio allocation in LVS by 19.05% over the last quarter.
+Aim Variable Insurance Funds (invesco Variable Insurance Funds) - Invesco V.i.
+American Franchise Fund Series I holds 121K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 35K shares, representing an increase of 71.00%.
+The firm increased its portfolio allocation in LVS by 335.43% over the last quarter.

-INDZX - Columbia Large Cap Value Fund holds 682K shares representing 0.09% ownership of the company.
-No change in the last quarter.

 What is the Fund Sentiment?